 To demonstrate just how proud we all are of your success, we have created the Awards of Achievement, which are awarded annually to our ten most oustanding students.

 The winners get back half the cost of their course fees!

 I would not be where I am in my career today without DistanceLearningCentre.com - Jodie Perriam

-After completing my Diploma with DistanceLearningCentre.com, I attended the University of Salford and studied for my BSc (Hons) Physiotherapy.
+After completing my Access to HE Diploma with DistanceLearningCentre.com, I attended the University of Salford and studied for my BSc (Hons) Physiotherapy.

 The biggest challenge that I faced during my undergraduate studies was caused by the impact of Covid, because the last six months were studied online, and I graduated early to become part of the NHS and provide support through the pandemic.